nextcloud/notify_push/README.md

 ## Quick setup

-The app comes with a setup wizard that should guide you trough the setup process for most setups.
+The app comes with a setup wizard that should guide you through the setup process for most setups.

 - Install the `notify_push` app from the appstore
 - Run `occ notify_push:setup` and follow the provided instructions